CodeBull/SomethingNew/README.md

 # SomethingNew

-Something New - Coming Soon One Page Bootstrap 3.3.1 Based Theme
+SomethingNew is a Bootstrap 3.3.1 based one page coming soon theme!

 ## Installation
 Just download this repository and you are good to go!